k-box/k-box/docs/administration/projects.md

 Projects help to create communities of users who share a common goal.
 Projects can contain files and collections, accessible by authorized users, unless explicitly stated otherwise.

-Projects are created and maintained by Project Managers and K-Box Administrators.
+Projects are created and maintained by Project Administrators and K-Box Administrators.
+Only one person can be a Project Administrator.
+Currently there is no way to transfer administrative rights to another person in UI.

 ## Projects section